Particular/docs.particular.net/nservicebus/recoverability/custom-recoverability-policy.md

 ## Fallback

-As outlined in the [Recoverability introduction](/nservicebus/recoverability/) Immediate and Delayed Retries can only be performed under certain conditions.
+As outlined in the [Recoverability introduction](/nservicebus/recoverability/), Immediate and Delayed Retries can only be performed under certain conditions.
 If a custom Recoverability Policy returns a recoverability action which cannot be fulfilled by the infrastructure, the decision will be overridden with the `MoveToError` action with the default error queue.

 This behavior guarantees safety in edge cases and cannot be overridden.

 ## Recoverability Configuration

-`RecoverabilityConfig` contains all required information to take into account when a recoverability policy is implemented.
-It provides the following information provided via configuration:
+`RecoverabilityConfig` contains all the information required when a recoverability policy is implemented.
+This includes:

  * Maximum number of retries for Immediate Retries
  * Maximum number of retries for Delayed Retries